SensorBench: Benchmarking LLMs in Coding-Based Sensor Processing: Introduction

+\textbf{(Q2) Can prompt engineering and fine-tuning improve LLMs' performance in sensor processing?} We explore the effectiveness of advanced prompting strategies, such as Chain-of-Thought (CoT) \cite{wei2022chain}, ReAct \cite{yao2022react}, and self-verification \cite{shinn2024reflexion}.
+We aim to answer if LLMs can benefit from a reasoning approach inspired by the iterative problem-solving mindset of human experts.
+In addition, as fine-tuning is a common technique to improve models' performance, we investigate whether fine-tuning on a curated Digital Signal Processing (DSP) corpus will yield similar improvements.

-To address these questions, we construct \bchname, a comprehensive benchmark comprising a diverse range of sensory types and tasks that are meticulously crafted to test various aspects of LLM performance in realistic scenarios.
-Our evaluation provides answers to Q1, revealing that \textit{LLMs perform comparably to experts on simpler tasks but struggle with more complex compositional tasks and parameter selection.}\looseness=-1
+To answer these questions, we first construct \bchname, a comprehensive benchmark comprising a diverse range of sensory types and tasks in realistic scenarios.
+Our evaluation provides answers to Q1, revealing that \textit{LLMs perform comparably to experts on simpler tasks but struggle with more complex compositional tasks and tasks that require parameter selection.}\looseness=-1

 Furthermore, to enhance LLMs' capabilities as sensor processors, we explicitly employ existing state-of-the-art prompting strategies to guide LLMs to mimic the human "cognitive process."
-Out of the four prompting strategies we tested, our adapted self-verification approach demonstrates significant advantages, outperforming other baselines 48\% of the time.
-The evaluation results answer Q2, showing that \textit{LLMs benefit significantly from iterative sanity checks and reflection on the solutions.}
+Out of the four prompting strategies we tested, the adapted self-verification approach demonstrated the best advantages, outperforming other baselines 48\% of the time.
+In contrast, fine-tuning using 11266 sensor processing challenges generated from 16 open-source tutorials and codebases shows little benefit.
+The evaluation results answer Q2, showing that \textit{LLMs benefit significantly from iterative sanity checks and reflection on the solutions, while knowledge injection through fine-tuning has limited improvements.}

-Our main contributions are summarized as follows: \begin{itemize}[leftmargin=2em] \item We propose a comprehensive benchmark for evaluating LLM performance in sensory data processing, providing a structured framework for future research.\footnote{Code and data are available at \url{https://github.com/nesl/LLM_sensor_processing}.} \item We provide an in-depth comparison of LLM performance against human experts, highlighting the current state of LLM capabilities and identifying areas for improvement. \item We investigate various prompting strategies for sensor processing and demonstrate that our adapted self-verification \cite{shinn2024reflexion} outperforms other prompting methods in 48\% of tasks, including the base model, CoT, and ReAct approaches. \end{itemize}
+Our main contributions are summarized below: \begin{itemize}[leftmargin=2em] \item We propose a comprehensive benchmark for evaluating LLM performance in sensory data processing, providing a structured reference for future research. \item We provide an in-depth comparison of LLM performance against human experts, highlighting the current state of LLM capabilities and identifying areas for improvement. \item We investigate various prompting strategies for sensor processing and demonstrate that self-verification \cite{shinn2024reflexion} is the best prompting method in 48\% of tasks.
+On the other hand, although fine-tuning is often used as a method for task-specific knowledge injection, we show that it yields only limited improvements.
+Our experiments further imply that the current LLMs intrinsically perform knowledge retrieval rather than planning and reasoning without external guidance.\looseness=-1 \end{itemize}